google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 When there is too much data, a scatter plot will not be useful.

 Problems:
-* Too many points to draw conclusions
+* There could be too many points to draw conclusions.
 * There may be a higher concentration of points in some areas, but in this format we cannot tell.

 Image Details: